Frequently Asked Questions

 How do you edit photos?

-I mostly use the Camera Raw Program then open images in Photoshop for final edits before saving them as a Jpeg or PNG (for Web) Tiff or PDF (for printing) or PSD.
+I use Capture One and Photoshop.
+I used to use Camera Raw Program then open images in Photoshop for final edits before saving them as a Jpeg or PNG (for Web) Tiff or PDF (for printing) or PSD.
 Saving a PSD is most useful as you can export any format later on with no hassles whereas other file types do not convert as easily.
 Sometimes I use Capture One Pro.
 Capture One Pro is used by professionals but is not necessary for most.
 For beginners Lightroom is all you need.

 Shoot as JPG or RAW?